bjmommers/xloop/README.md

 #### Getting started
 - Install M-LOOP and XMDS2
 - Clone this repo
-- In the `XMDS2/` directory, create a new directory with the same name as your simulation (`groundstate` is provided as an example)
+- In the `XMDS2/` subdirectory, create a new directory with the same name as your simulation (`groundstate` is provided as an example)
 - Copy your .xmds file into this directory.
 Make sure you haven't included a `<name>` tag or a filename in your `<output>` tag.
 - Compile your simulation with `xmds2 <.xmds filename>`
 - In the `XMDS2/` directory, replace `fisher-analysis.py` with the script you want to use for data analysis (if renaming, be sure to change the command in `run_xmds.sh` accordingly)
 - In the root directory of the repo, edit the `simname` variable in `run_xmds.sh` to whatever your .xmds file is named (don't include the extension)
 - Edit M-LOOP's `exp_config.txt` to include the parameters you're interested in (and their names, bounds, etc)
 - Run `M-LOOP`
 - Sit back and enjoy as your simulations are run, analysed, and optimised in a continuous loop

+#### Data analysis
+Data must be saved in ASCII format for `xsil-extract.sh` to properly separate each moment group into its own file.
+Depending on your choice of cost function, you can have XMDS compute the cost directly and output it in a moment group, or use a separate script (`fisher-analysis.py` is provided as an example) to calculate the cost based on other output quantities.
+If XMDS is calculating the cost directly, you can simply replace `fisher-analysis.py` with a simple shell script that prints the correct details to stdout (see `run_xmds.sh` for details).
+The defaults assume that moment group 1 contains the data required to calculate the cost.
+This can be changed within `run_xmds.sh` if needed.
+The shell script `timeseries-extract.sh` works in conjuction with the gnuplot script `1Dplot.gpi` (or a replacement of your own design) and ffmpeg to produce animated videos of your data.